akitenkrad/akitenkrad-blog/src/content/posts/arxiv/202402/20240218000000/index.md

 **ABSTRACT**
-This paper tackles the scarcity of <b>benchmarking</b> data in disentangled auditory representation learning.
-We introduce SynTone, a synthetic dataset with explicit ground truth explanatory factors for evaluating disentanglement techniques. <b>Benchmarking</b> state-of-the-art methods on SynTone highlights its utility for method evaluation.
+This paper tackles the scarcity of <b>benchmarking</b> data in disentangled auditory <b>representation</b> <b>learning.</b> We introduce SynTone, a synthetic dataset with explicit ground truth explanatory factors for evaluating disentanglement techniques. <b>Benchmarking</b> state-of-the-art methods on SynTone highlights its utility for method evaluation.
 Our results underscore strengths and limitations in audio disentanglement, motivating future research.

 {{</citation>}}